OpenJawSpain/General_Instructions/README.md

 Good luck and we hope to see you soon!

-Please consult the General_Instructions.pdf (English version) to see the test cases
+Please review the Case A, B and C documents and choose the exercise you find most interesting.